chebfun/chebsite/docs/functions/chebop/feval.md

 ---
-title: """feval"""
+title: "feval"
 layout: function-reference-item
-class_name: """chebop"""
+class_name: "chebop"
-function_name: """feval"""
+function_name: "feval"
-snippet: """Evaluate the operator of the CHEBOP at a CHEBFUN or CHEBMATRIX."""
+snippet: "Evaluate the operator of the CHEBOP at a CHEBFUN or CHEBMATRIX."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- FEVAL   Evaluate the operator of the CHEBOP at a CHEBFUN or CHEBMATRIX.
+<pre class="help-text"> FEVAL   Evaluate the operator of the CHEBOP at a CHEBFUN or CHEBMATRIX.
     OUT = FEVAL(N, U) for a CHEBFUN or CHEBMATRIX U applies the CHEBOP N to U, i.e., it returns N(U).
 Here, N.OP should be of the form @(u) diff(u,2) + ...
     If N.op is of the form @(x, u) diff(u,2) + ... then an x variable is